 What To Expect From Colon Cancer Therapy

 Receiving news about a colon cancer diagnosis can be an incredibly difficult time.
 The diagnosis can be intimidating, and it may often feel like you have no options.
 However, this couldn’t be farther from the truth.
-The cancer death rate has dropped 26% from its peak in 1991; treatments have become far more advanced, and it’s far more likely that there are many options for your therapy.
+The cancer death rate has dropped 26% from its peak in 1991; colon cancer treatments have become far more advanced, and it’s far more likely that there are many options for your therapy.
 When receiving your diagnosis, your doctor will provide you with a list of treatment options available to you.
 Here are some of the colon cancer therapy methods that you might be offered.

 Depending on how far it has spread, your doctor may recommend a specific procedure called a colectomy.
 Your surgeon will remove the affected part of the colon, leaving the healthy parts intact as much as possible.
 This occasionally will result in the patient requiring a stoma, but this will vary depending on the extent of the surgery.
 Talk to the doctors at your local cancer treatment center to determine what a surgical procedure would entail for your situation.